Protect your Brand

 Below we will describe each of the available distributions in more detail.

-PLEASE NOTE: With Dedicated Server Hosting/VPS Hosting, you are not limited to options listed below if you’re able to perform the Operating System (OS) setup on your side.
+PLEASE NOTE: With Dedicated Server Hosting/VPS Hosting, you are not limited to the options listed below if you’re able to perform the Operating System (OS) set up on your side.

 CentOS is a free Linux distribution based on the source code for Red Hat Enterprise Linux, which is only available through a paid subscription.